cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 * One big button, uppon open: 1. create seeding blockchain 2. airdrop or seeding friends.
 3. upload a file
 ```
 // 建立区块链，发币邀请，上传
-1. Own a blockchain with 1 million coins to recruite your community for video and files sharing.
+1. Own a blockchain with 1 million coins to build a community for video and files sharing.
-2. Send coins to your friends and seeding all their uploads.
+2. Send coins to friends and seeding all their uploads.
-3. Upload or seeding files to earn more data.
+3. Seeding files to keep ads free.

 ```